camptocamp/c2cgeoportal/doc/integrator/install_application.rst

 * Subversion (or whatever VCS is used for the application)
 * Git
 * Python 2.7 or 2.6 (2.5 is not supported)
-* Oracle Java SE 6 or 7
+* Oracle Java SE Development Kit 6 or 7

 Additional notes for Windows users: